Minnesota Legal Marijuana Now! Party: 2021 municipal elections

 Legal Marijuana Now congressional candidate Mickey Moore entered the 2021 Ward 9 Minneapolis City Council race.
 In the nonpartisan municipal election, Moore was endorsed by the Minneapolis Area DFL Senior Caucus, Operation Safety Now, Minneapolis’ firefighters union.
 Other candidates in the race had endorsements including the Minneapolis Democratic Party, Twin Cities Democratic Socialists, Somali Business Association.

 2022 congressional District 1 special election

 Minnesota Legal Marijuana Now Party nominated Richard Reisdorf of Mankato, a disabled American war veteran, to run for United States Representative from Minnesota's 1st congressional district in the August 9, 2022, special election.

 2022 gubernatorial primary

-On August 9, 2022, Minnesota Legal Marijuana Now Party held a gubernatorial primary between James McCaskel & David Sandbeck and Chris Wright & L.C.
+On August 9, 2022, Minnesota Legal Marijuana Now Party held a gubernatorial primary between James McCaskel and David Sandbeck, and Chris Wright and L.C.
 Converse.
-McCaskel was nominated for Governor of Minnesota by 52% of Legal Marijuana Now voters.
+McCaskel was nominated for Governor of Minnesota by 52 percent of Legal Marijuana Now voters.

 2022 Minnesota state elections

 In 2022, Minnesota Legal Marijuana Now Party nominated substitute teacher and former city clerk Eric Leitzen for Minnesota State Senator from District 26.

 In the District 54A race for Minnesota State Representative, Legal Marijuana Now Party nominated Ryan Martin, an automobile mechanic who was the party’s nominee for District 55A representative in 2020.